melisgl/try/README.md

 ==> #<TRIAL (SHOULD-WORK) EXPECTED-SUCCESS 0.000s ⋅1>
 ```

-Try is driven by conditions, and the comments to the right give the
+Try is driven by conditions, and the comments to the right show the
-type of the condition that is printed on that line.
-The `⋅`
+type of the condition printed on that line.
+The `⋅` character marks
-character marks successes.
+successes.

 We could have run our test with `(TRY 'SHOULD-WORK)` as well, which
 does pretty much the same thing except that it defaults to never